djaqua/SEAM/README.md

 Remaining Features, Requirements, & Miscellany
 ==============================================
 * Edit Auto-Responders for Users
-* Any given page should indicate what domain/user is being edited
 * EditDomain still needs to show aliases and autoresponse
 * Go back and remove all the CGI dependencies and use $in{VARNAME} hash built by ReadParse()